-- Extensions of existing projects cannot be funded. - Deadline for submission was not met or the submission is incomplete. - Guidelines for budget, duration, applicants and eligibility, proposal content, format, and/or length were not followed entirely. - Confirmation letters of board of directors, both the scientific and administrative director (see chapter 4), are not included or incomplete. - Confirmation letter from at least one HMC Hub or FAIR Data Commons coordinator is not included or incomplete.
+- Extensions of existing projects cannot be funded. - Deadline for submission was not met or the submission is incomplete. - Guidelines for budget, duration, applicants and eligibility, proposal content, format, and/or length were not followed entirely. - Confirmation letters of board of directors are not included or incomplete. - Confirmation letter from at least one HMC Hub or FAIR Data Commons coordinator is not included or incomplete.